The energy distance for ensemble and scenario reduction: Introduction and Motivation

-To understand the reduction results, first have a look at the considered scenario set.
-It contains 4 scenarios, first three of them tend to increase over time, the remaining trajectory 4 (purple) tends to decrease.
-Both scenario reduction techniques, eliminated two of the increasing trajectories in the optimal solution.
+To understand the reduction results, we study the considered scenario set.
+It contains 4 scenarios, the first three of them tend to increase over time, the remaining trajectory 4 (purple) tends to decrease.
+Both scenario reduction techniques eliminate two of the increasing trajectories in the optimal solution.
 The Wasserstein reduction is based on the optimal redistribution rule (see \cite{dupavcova2003scenario}).
-In consequence the weights of the eliminated trajectories are redistributed to the remaining paths.
-In Figure \ref{fig_toy_c} the weights of trajectories 2 (green) and 3 (cyan) are redistributed to trajectory 1 (red), with a final weight of 75\%.
-On the first view this makes sense, as the trajectory 1 (red) tends to be the most centred one out of the three increasing trajectories.
+In consequence, the weights of the eliminated trajectories are redistributed to the remaining paths.
+In Figure \ref{fig_toy_c}, the weights of trajectories 2 (green) and 3 (cyan) are redistributed to trajectory 1 (red) with a final weight of 75\%, while keeping the remaining 25\% for trajectory 4.
+On the first view this makes sense, as the trajectory 1 (red) tends to be the most centered one out of the three increasing trajectories.
 Indeed, if we would consider a classical transportation problem, this is the best choice.
 However, in many applications we use the remaining trajectories for sophisticated path-dependent optimization problems.
 Hence, we should care about the statistical/stochastic properties of the reduced scenario set.
-A method that transfers the full weight of a removed trajectory fully to another trajectory seem to be suboptimal.
+Characteristics like the mean and variance structure of the reduced scenario set should match the original data well.
+A method that transfers the full weight of a removed trajectory fully to another trajectory seems to be suboptimal.
 Moreover, in Figure \ref{fig_toy_a} we observe that 3 out of 4 trajectories exhibit a zig-zag pattern with positive peaks at even time steps.
-Thus, the overall mean $\mu_t$ in Figure \ref{fig_toy_d} shows the same behavior.
+Thus, the overall mean $\bsmu$ in Figure \ref{fig_toy_d} shows the same behavior.
 Only trajectory 1 (red) deviates from this behavior and shows positive peaks at odd time steps.
 In the Wasserstein scenario reduction (see \ref{fig_toy_c}) this trajectory 1 (red) got a high weight of $75\%$.
 As consequence, the corresponding mean exhibits peaks at odd time steps as well.
-Thus, this time series characteristic is not well covered at all, with likely huge negative consequences in decision making applications.
+Thus, this time series characteristic is not covered at all, with likely huge negative consequences in decision making applications.